omiq/apple2js/README.md

-# FORK OF apple2js
+# FORK OF Apple2JS

-I forked this AppleIIe emulator so that I could add BASIC to my online IDE for retro game programmers
+I forked this AppleIIe emulator so that I could add AppleSoft BASIC to my online IDE for retro game programmers

 https://ide.retrogamecoders.com/